Boreal

 Sahih Muslim

-They could, of course, demote her, but not dismiss her completely, the greatest needing a lesser messenger in the person of her son to attest to his pre-eminence among God's better known spokespersons.
+They could, of course, demote he, but not dismiss her completely, Muhammad needing a lesser messenger in the person of her son to attest to his preeminence among God's better known spokespersons.